Mean dimension and AH-algebras with diagonal maps

-Another application of the approximation theorem is to comparison radius of AH-algebras with diagonal maps: in Section \ref{comp-radius}, as one expects, the comparison radius is shown to be dominated by one half of the mean dimension.
+The comparison radius of an AH-algebra with diagonal maps is also calculated.
+As one expects, it is dominated by one half of its mean dimension (but it is not known if this is also the lower bound).

-However, this version of mean dimension only work well for AH-algebras with diagonal maps.
-For instance, the Villadsen algebras of the second type (see \cite{Vill-sr}) always have mean dimension zero, but they never have slow dimension growth, even locally.
-Thus, modified versions of mean dimension---the Cuntz mean dimension, for AH-algebras with generalized diagonal maps, and the variation mean dimension, for general AH-algebras---are introduced.
-These new versions of mean dimension are able to detect the regularity of the K-theoretical invariant in a boarder context, for example, AH-algebras with zero variation mean dimension always have strict comparison on positive elements.
-But not as the original version, these new versions of mean dimension are more difficult to calculate.
-However, for the class of AH-algebras with diagonal maps, all of them agree with each other.
+However, this version of mean dimension only works nicely for AH-algebras with diagonal maps.
+For instance, the Villadsen algebras of the second type (see \cite{Vill-sr}) always have mean dimension zero, but they cannot have slow dimension growth, even locally.
+Thus, several modified versions of mean dimension---the Cuntz mean dimension for AH-algebras with generalized diagonal maps, and the variation mean dimension for general AH-algebras---are also introduced.
+These new versions of mean dimension are able to detect the regularity of the K-theoretical invariant in a {broader} context.
+For example, AH-algebras with zero variation mean dimension always have strict comparison on positive elements.
+But not as the mean dimension for AH-algebra with diagonal maps, {it seems that} these versions of mean dimension are very difficult to calculate, and in particular, it is unknown if real rank zero would imply {mean dimension zero} in these contexts.
+However, for the class of AH-algebras with diagonal maps, all of these definitions agree with each other.